Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 3. **Resource Constraints**
    Running too many containers on a single host can lead to resource constraints such as CPU, memory, and storage.
 This can cause containers to slow down or even crash, affecting application performance and availability.
 ---

 # 15. what are the step you take the to secure the conatiners

-1. **Use Minimal or Distroless Images**  Start with minimal base images or distroless images in multi-stage builds to reduce the attack surface by minimizing unnecessary packages.
+1. **Use Minimal or Distroless Images:-** Start with minimal base images or distroless images in multi-stage builds to reduce the attack surface by minimizing unnecessary packages.

-2. **Proper Networking Configuration**   Ensure proper container networking.
+2. **Proper Networking Configuration:-** Ensure proper container networking.
 Configure custom bridge networks or isolated networks to prevent unnecessary container communication and potential security breaches.

-3. **Image Scanning**   Use security scanning tools like **Docker Scan**, **Trivy**, or third-party utilities (e.g., **Aqua Security**) to check container images for vulnerabilities and security risks.
+3. **Image Scanning:-** Use security scanning tools like **Docker Scan**, **Trivy**, or third-party utilities (e.g., **Aqua Security**) to check container images for vulnerabilities and security risks.
----

 **(OR)**

 1. Always use **small, minimal base images** (like Alpine) to reduce the attack surface.
 The fewer components there are, the fewer potential vulnerabilities you have.
 2. **Avoid Running as Root (Use Non-Root User)**:- Never run your container as the **root** user.
 Instead, create a non-root user and run the container with that user to limit privileges.
 3. **Use Signed Images (Docker Content Trust)**:- Enable **Docker Content Trust (DCT)** to ensure you are using **signed images**.
 This helps verify the authenticity and integrity of images.
 4. Regularly scan your Docker images for **security vulnerabilities** using tools like **Docker Scan**.
----
 ---

 # 16. What are Bind Mounts in Docker?

 - Bind Mounts in Docker allow you to mount a file or directory from the host system into a container.
 Unlike volumes, which are managed by Docker, bind mounts directly map a file or directory on the host to a location inside the container.